1.American Express Cobalt® Card

 - 1%Points on all other purchases

-The American Express Cobalt Card stands out as the top choice because it offers exceptional rewards on everyday spending categories like dining and groceries, making it ideal for food lovers and frequent diners.
+The American Express Cobalt Card stands out as the top choice because of its exceptional earning rates on dining and groceries, making it ideal for food lovers and frequent diners.
+Its flexibility in redeeming points for travel or statement credits further enhances its value, ensuring cardholders can maximize their rewards.

 Pros: